UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week09_ca.rst

 4. Drive the robot around
 5. Use the map server to save an image and corresponding yaml file

-In this guide we will use :samp: `{map_maker_pkg}` as the package name, but this should be substituted with your ROS package name.
+In this guide we will use ``map_maker_pkg`` as the package name, but this should be substituted with your ROS package name.

 Step 1 - Make a Package